pyscript/polyplug/README.md

 For the sake of simplicity (and familiarity) we use the [Jasmine test framework](https://jasmine.github.io/index.html) to exercise the JavaScript aspects of our code.

+For similar reasons, we use [PyTest](https://pytest.org/) to exercise the Pythonic aspects of our code.

 ## How it works